Sonic the Hedgehog in animation: Sonic x Shadow Generations: Dark Beginnings (2024)

 Sonic x Shadow Generations: Dark Beginnings is a three-episode miniseries that serves as a prequel to the events of Shadow Generations.
-The series was revealed at Anime Expo 2024, and sees Shadow travelling to the Space Colony Ark, believing that Black Doom has been resurrected, while experiencing flashbacks to his past time on the Ark with Maria Robotnik.
-Other characters who appear include Rouge the Bat, E-123 Omega, and Emerl, a character who debuted in the Game Boy Advance spin-off game Sonic Battle.
+Revealed at Anime Expo 2024, the series sees Shadow travelling to the Space Colony Ark, believing that Black Doom has been resurrected, while experiencing flashbacks to his past time on the Ark with Maria Robotnik.
+Other characters who appear include Rouge the Bat, E-123 Omega, and Emerl.

 Chao Tales (2025)

 Chao Tales is a 2025 8-episode animated web series that focuses on Sonic the Hedgehog visiting a Chao Garden throughout the year.
 The series features Sonic alongside an arrogant Shadow Chao.
-A Halloween-themed bonus episode was released the following October.
+A Halloween-themed bonus episode was released in October 2025.

 Sonic Racing: CrossWorlds - The Animation (2025)

 Sonic Racing: CrossWorlds - The Animation is an animated short released on August 29, 2025, and as a tie-in to Sonic Racing: CrossWorlds.
 It focuses on Shadow the Hedgehog as he pursues eliminating everyone else in a race.
+The short was nominated for Best Sponsored at the 53rd Annie Awards.

+Sonic the Hedgehog: Memories and Beyond (2026)

+Sonic the Hedgehog: Memories and Beyond is an upcoming animated short set to release in late 2026 as part of the franchise's 35th anniversary.
+It follows Sonic the Hedgehog and his friends having to fight Metal Sonic when Doctor Eggman upgrades him through Sonic's stolen life-data and the Chaos Emeralds.
+The short was announced at an Anime Expo 2026 panel focusing on the production of Sonic animation.